flink-extended/ai-flow/docs/content/cli/aiflow.md

 ##### list

-List all options of the configuration.
+Lists all options of the configuration.

 ```
 aiflow config list [-h] [--color {auto,off,on}]